What you'll need to know...

 Using all the information above in some shape or form, complete a comprehensive note taking form that aims to answer the two questions as follows:

-a.
+a (i).
 Summarise the importance of the River Nile for different stakeholders in the different (calculate the number of countries in the Nile basin) countries.
-Detail who these stakeholders are (power) and how they are affected by water conflict in this drainage basin.

 b.
 Should the Grand Ethiopian Renaissance Dam be built?
 Consider the historical issues facing Ethiopia such as drought and famine as well as its potential to lift itself out of poverty through improved agriculture as well as significant investment in high technology.
 Also, consider the impacts on the Ethiopian people as well as those in their neighboring countries.